kikorp78/easy-2fa/README.md

 **Parameters**:

-- `options?`: The options to use when generating the URL.
+- `options?`: The options to use when generating the QR code.
   - `seed?`: The seed to generate the QR code from.
+  - `urlOptions?`: The options to use when generating a URL, if the seed is provided.
     - `issuer?`: The issuer of the 2FA.
     - `account?`: The name of the user's account.
   - `url?`: The URL to generate the QR code from.

 **Returns**: A string representing the generated QR code.